Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Methods

-\textbf{Performance Evaluation:} The primary metric employed for evaluating the performance of methods was the area under the curve of receiver operating characteristic (AUROC), supplemented by F1-score.
-Additional metrics are also reported, including true positive rate (TPR), true negative rate (TNR), false positive rate (FPR), false negative rate (FNR), gmean ($\sqrt{TPR * TNR}$), Matthew's Correlation Coefficient (MCC), precision, recall, specificity, and balanced accuracy \cite{gao2024enhancing}.
-Transformers and variational autoencoders have performed well in the existing literature for the task of VAD \cite{madan2023self, sun2018learning}.
-Hence, in addition to the baseline 3DCAE method \cite{mishra2023privacy}, the performance of the depCAE for detecting behaviours of risk in PwD as anomalies was compared with two additional existing methods, namely a self-supervised masked convolutional transformer \cite{madan2023self} block-based autoencoder 3DCAE\_SSMCTB and a variational autoencoder VAE \cite{PinheiroCinelli2021}.
-The 3DCAE\_SSMCTB method used a self-supervised masked convolutional transformer block \cite{madan2023self} embedded after the encoder layer and its output was passed as input to the decoder.
-The transformer block \cite{madan2023self} was structured as a convolutional layer with dilated masked kernels, followed by a transformer module that performed channel attention.
-A self-supervised loss function was used with the block to minimize the reconstruction error between the masked input and the predicted output.
-VAE \cite{PinheiroCinelli2021} learned to generate two vectors that represent the parameters (mean and variance) of a distribution from which the latent vector was sampled instead of learning how to generate a latent vector that the decoder function can reproduce.
-For fairness during comparison, the encoder and decoder architecture of 3DCAE, 3DCAE\_SSMCTB and VAE was kept the same as depCAE and they used interquartile range (IQR) generated proxy-validation set \cite{khan2023empirical} for threshold calculation.
+\textbf{Experimental Setup:} Transformers and variational autoencoders have performed well in the existing literature for VAD \cite{madan2023self, sun2018learning}.
+In this work, we have used three different anomaly detection methods, namely, 3DCAE, a self-supervised masked convolutional transformer block-based autoencoder (CTBAE) and a variational autoencoder (VAE) for evaluation.
+The 3DCAE method has been adapted from our previous work \cite{mishra2023privacy}.
+The CTBAE method used a self-supervised masked convolutional transformer block \cite{madan2023self} embedded after the encoder layer and its output was passed as input to the decoder.
+VAE \cite{PinheiroCinelli2021} learned to generate two vectors that represent the parameters (mean and variance) of a distribution from which the latent vector was sampled.
+For fairness during comparison, the encoder and decoder architecture of 3DCAE, CTBAE and VAE were kept the same and they used interquartile range (IQR) generated proxy-validation set \cite{khan2023empirical} for threshold calculation.
+The proposed depth-weighted approach was applied as part of the 3DCAE, CTBAE and VAE methods and their depth variants are referred to as depCAE, depCTBAE and depVAE, respectively.
+The depCAE method followed an encoder-decoder architecture, where the encoder consisted of $2$D convolution and max-pooling layers, with a kernel size of ($1\times3\times3$), stride ($1\times1\times1$) and padding ($0\times1\times1$), followed by batch normalization and ReLU operations.
+The decoder used $2$D deconvolution layers ($2$D transposed convolution operation) with a kernel size of ($1\times3\times3$), strides ($1\times1\times1$), ($1\times2\times2$), ($1\times2\times2$) and paddings ($0\times1\times1$), ($0\times1\times1$), ($0\times1\times1$) for first, second, and third $2$D deconvolution layers, respectively.
+The overall architecture of the depCAE is presented in Fig. \ref{fig_model}.